rhollings/rhollings/README.md

 ### Hi I'm Rod 👋

-I'm a developer living and learning in France (I'm American), seeking internships as a Software Developer where I can have the opportunity to contribute to an innovative company while continuing to learn.
+I'm a developer, seeking internships as a software developer where I can have the opportunity to contribute to an innovative company while continuing to learn.
 Although I am currently not enrolled in univeristy, I do have a passion for learning and challenging myself.
 For that I've challenged me to learn something everyday.
+I am open to accepting challenges as well 😁

 ## 🔥 Streak stats